Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Synthetic Experiments

 \paragraph{Why Mao25 fails at ranking.} Proposition~\ref{prop:mao25-setmass} shows that the Mao25 gradient on an acceptable action~$i\in\Sset$ is $q_i(S_\Sset{-}1)$, where $S_\Sset=\sum_{c\in\Sset}q_c$ is the total softmax mass on the acceptable set.
 The factor $(S_\Sset{-}1)$ is the same for every acceptable action: the best expert~$Q$ and a non-best expert $j{\neq}Q$ receive the same gradient magnitude (up to the softmax weight $q_i$, which is controlled by the model, not the data).
 This means the samplewise loss provides no direct signal that $Q$ should be preferred over other acceptable experts.

-In principle, the model could still learn the ranking indirectly through the sector feature~$X_{K+Q}$, which identifies~$Q$.
-However, without an explicit per-expert ranking gradient, the linear model has no training pressure to map this feature to a higher logit for expert~$Q$ specifically.
-The result is a degraded but non-trivial ranking ability, as measured by the best-expert selection rate.
+Across samples, the model can still learn the ranking indirectly because expert~$Q$ appears in the acceptable set much more often than the other experts on sector~$Q$.
+However, this signal comes from marginal frequency across samples rather than from an explicit within-sample preference among acceptable experts.
+The result is degraded but non-trivial ranking ability, as measured by the best-expert selection rate.

 \paragraph{Metrics.} We report \emph{best-expert selection on~$D$}: among test samples in~$D$ where the model defers, the fraction that selects the sector-best expert~$Q$.
 With $J{=}4$ symmetric sectors, chance level (uniform random among experts) is~$0.25$.
 A model that picks uniformly among \emph{correct} experts would achieve $\approx 0.48$ ($0.10\times\tfrac14+0.78\times\tfrac12+0.05\times 1+0.03\times 0 +0.04\times\tfrac14$).
 Perfect ranking gives $1.0$.